 Billy was initially fabricated and assembled at Killingworth Colliery’s West Moor workshops under the supervision of George Stephenson

 It ran on the Killingworth Wagonway, Springwell & Jarrow line which brought coal to the Tyne from collieries south of Gateshead until 1881 (with a rebuild in 1867).
-A section of the line it worked on is now preserved as the Bowness Railway at Springwell Village near Washington, Tyne and Wear.
+A section of the line it worked on is now preserved as the Bowes Railway at Springwell Village near Washington, Tyne and Wear.

 The engine was used in the George Stephenson Centenary of 1881 before being presented to the City of Newcastle upon Tyne by Sir Charles Mark Palmer.

 It was placed on a pedestal on the north end of the High Level Bridge over the River Tyne until about 1896, when it was moved to a platform at Central station.
 In 1945 it was transferred to the Municipal Museum in Newcastle.